ceciliarivero/restaurants/README.md

 - Clone this repository.

-- Install the gems listed in '.gems' or run 'gem install dep' and then 'dep install' and let [dep](https://github.com/cyx/dep) do its job.
+- Install the gems listed in '.gems' or run 'gem install dep', then 'dep install' and let [dep](https://github.com/cyx/dep) do its job.

 - Run 'shotgun' and head to 'localhost:9393' in your browser to see the website working.